lunard/social-networking-kata/README.md

-# social-networking-kata
+# Social Networking Kata

-Social Networking Kata exercise
+Excercise that aims to implement a console-based social networking application (similar to Twitter) satisfying the scenarios below.